The stakes are high in North Carolina’s 2018 elections.

 Jackson faces a Democratic challenger in Anita Earls, a civil rights attorney from Durham.
 Earls has battled several Republican initiatives in court, including redistricting plans.

-In an unusual twist, a third candidate is expected to appear on the ballot.
+In an unusual twist, a third candidate will appear on the ballot.
 Chris Anglin, a Raleigh attorney, filed as a Republican despite being a registered Democrat earlier in the same month.

-The General Assembly later passed a bill that would strip the “R” from his name on November’s ballot, but Anglin has said he will challenge it.
+The General Assembly later passed a bill that would strip the “R” from his name on November’s ballot, but Anglin successfully challenged it.
+He will be on the ballot as a Republican.

 If you favor a more conservative court, you’ll vote Jackson.
 If you want a more liberal activist court, you’ll vote Earls.